 Create An Outline

 The very first thing you want is to gather your thoughts and analyze your approach.
 Yes, even for a cold message.
 Understand the format and your style of process.
 What do you want to highlight in your messages?
-Are you following the LinkedIn character count?
+Are you following the Outreach Messages For LinkedIn character count?
 What would you say if your connection is accepted?
 Keep these questions in mind when organizing your thoughts for an outline.

 LinkedIn Format and Style to Follow